 Discussions on Session Deactivation is proposed to be postponed.

-Luckily, the latest (not the late) TS 23.247 foresees in §7.2.5.3 quite a sound concept for deactivation.
+Luckily, the latest TS 23.247 foresees in §7.2.5.3 quite a sound concept for deactivation.
 If only the design for multicast session activation would have followed the same principles:

 - both, SMF and AMF are informed about session deactivation.
 This, in order to cover supporting gNBs (via AMF) and non-supporting gNBs (via SMF).